 Drain the brick of tofu from the packaging water and cut into bite size cubes.
 Allow the cubes to sit on a clean tea towel or paper towel to get rid of excess water while you prepare the sauce.

-In a small saucepan heat 2 teaspoons of vegetable oil over medium-low heat.
+In a small saucepan, heat 2 teaspoons of vegetable oil over medium-low heat.
 Add minced garlic, ginger, and chili pepper flakes.
 Stir for 30 seconds to 1 minute until fragrant, being careful not to burn the garlic or ginger.
-Then add in remaining sauce ingredients and whisk together over medium heat until just bubbling.
+Add in the remaining sauce ingredients and whisk together over medium heat until just bubbling.
 Then whisk in the cornstarch and water mixture.
-Whisk frequently for 10-12 minutes until thickened and reduced.
+Whisk frequently for 10 to 12 minutes until thickened and reduced.
 Remove from the heat and set aside while you prepare the crispy tofu.

 When you’re ready to fry, stir in soda water to the flour mixture and combine well.
-If the mixture seems too thin just add a little bit more rice flour and combine.
+If the mixture seems too thin, add a little bit more rice flour and combine.
 It should be a smooth, slightly thick pancake batter consistency.
-You want it to stick and coat the cubes of tofu!
+You want it to stick and coat the cubes of tofu.

 Place the tofu cubes in the batter and toss to coat evenly.
 Drop each one at a time in the frying oil delicately.
 Fry in batches of 5 to 6 pieces and do not overcrowd the pot.

 Heat up the sauce again if needed right before serving.
-In 2-3 batches you can coat the crispy tofu with sauce by adding some sauce to a large bowl and tossing crispy tofu cubes until coated evenly.
+In 2 to 3 batches, you can coat the crispy tofu with sauce by adding some sauce to a large bowl and tossing crispy tofu cubes until coated evenly.
 Serve over rice or vegetables.

-NOTE: if you want to bake the tofu all you need to do is toss the cubes in 2 tablespoons of cornstarch in a large bowl and lay out in an even layer slightly spaced apart on a large parchment lined baking sheet.
-Bake in a preheated 425 F oven for 30 to 40 minutes until crispy and golden brown.
-Then coat in warm sweet and sour sauce right before serving!
+If you want to bake the tofu, toss the cubes in 2 tablespoons of cornstarch in a large bowl and lay out in an even layer slightly spaced apart on a large parchment lined baking sheet.
+Bake in a preheated 425°F oven for 30 to 40 minutes until crispy and golden brown.
+Finish by coating in warm sweet and sour sauce right before serving!